igonzarec/ikon_address_book/README.md

 Finally, regarding the search engine that works as a filter, I chose to design it myself using an algorithm, two lists and the properties of the TextField.
 All within a Stateful Widget.

 To test this solution it is enough to access the project, run flutter pub get and then compile it either on an emulator or on a physical Android or iOS device.
 Preferably with Android Studio or Visual Studio Code.

+It is worth mentioning that this project was carried out on a computer with flutter version 2.0.5.